HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 One in five mobile pages cross-host their LCP images.
 The time to set up the connection to these third-party hosts could add unnecessary delays to the LCP time.
-It's best practice to self-host LCP images on the same origin as the document, whenever possible.
-[Resource hints](../2021/resource-hints) could be used to preconnect to the LCP origin—or better yet, preload the image itself—but these techniques are not very widely adopted.
+It's best practice to self-host LCP images on the same origin as the document, whenever possible. <a hreflang="en" href="../2021/resource-hints">Resource hints</a> could be used to preconnect to the LCP origin—or better yet, preload the image itself—but these techniques are not very widely adopted.

 <table>
   <thead>